-, while seeing far less visitors, is doing much better at monetizing its content (why not, it has the alien version of Alec Baldwin
+YouTube dominates online video viewing, but Hulu, while seeing far less visitors, is doing much better at monetizing its content (why not, it has the alien version of Alec Baldwin, after all?).

 YouTube's masthead will include a Shows tab, to get to the premium content (above).
 If you're logged in it will also have a Subscriptions tab, for quicker access to your subscriptions.

 Right now, while the site has already added a ton of content, it's mostly old TV shows, hardly a threat to Hulu.
 But unless studio negotiations grind to a complete halt, you'd expect that to change in the near future.